dobanov/mon_log_and_send_keywords_to_telegram/README.md

-This programm sends lines that contain keyword(s) from log file to telegram chat/bot
+This programm sends new lines from the log file that contain keyword(s) to telegram chat/bot

 Options:
   --filename   Path to the log file